kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 ```

-### Illustraion : Deref Trait
+### Illustration : Deref Trait

- The Deref trait, provided by the standard library, requires us to implement one method named *deref* that borrows *self* and returns a reference to the inner data
+The Deref trait, provided by the standard library, requires us to implement one method named *deref*, that borrows *self* and returns a reference to the inner data.The following example creates a structure `MyBox` which is generic type.It implements the trait `Deref`,because of this trait we can access heap values wrapped by `y` using `*y`.

 ```rust
 use std::ops::Deref;